intel/intel-device-plugins-for-kubernetes/cmd/gpu_plugin/README.md

 ## Introduction

-Intel GPU plugin facilitates Kubernetes workload offloading by providing access to discrete (including Intel® Data Center GPU Flex Series) and integrated Intel GPU devices supported by the host kernel.
+Intel GPU plugin facilitates Kubernetes workload offloading by providing access to discrete (including Intel® Data Center GPU Flex & Max Series) and integrated Intel GPU devices supported by the host kernel.

 Use cases include, but are not limited to: